erikw/eit060-project2/README.md

 # EIT060 Project 2
 Second project in the course [EIT060](http://www.eit.lth.se/index.php?id=241&ciuid=508) Computer Security at Lund University.
 The goal is to design and implement a system for medical records with secure connections.
 For further documentation; visit [doc/](https://github.com/erikw/eit060_project2/tree/master/doc) and especially [doc/report/](https://github.com/erikw/eit060_project2/tree/master/doc/report) and (`make` to) read the PDF.
+The password used for server and the testing accounts are in [passwords.txt](https://github.com/erikw/eit060_project2/tree/master/passwords.txt).

 ## How to build and run
 ### Server